digitallyinduced/ihp/Guide/troubleshooting.markdown

 It will tell you what is wrong and the steps you need to do to fix it.

+## Common Issues

-# Makefile:7: /../lib/IHP/Makefile.dist: No such file or directory
+### Makefile:7: /../lib/IHP/Makefile.dist: No such file or directory

 **Problem:**